Latin indirect speech: with the subjunctive

 This type of clause with quod (which became que in modern French, Portuguese, and Spanish and che in Italian, and că in Romanian) gradually took over from the accusative and infinitive construction and became the usual way of expressing indirect speech in modern Romance languages which are descended from Latin.

 and

-In post-classical Latin, the conjunction quia, which means 'because' in classical Latin, could also be used to introduce an indirect statement.
+In vulgar and post-classical Latin, the conjunction quia, which means 'because' in classical Latin, could also be used to introduce an indirect statement.
 They are usually used with the indicative mood: